DETAILED MENU

 - Collective intelligence

-It is called collective intelligence or wisdom.
-It appears in certain
+It is called collective intelligence or collective wisdom.
+It appears

-circumstances within groups gathered for a positive and constructive objective,
+in certain circumstances within groups gathered for a positive, constructive

-when a certain cohesion is present, and when everyone leaves their personal
+objective, when a certain cohesion is present, and when each person sets

 Each participant has access to something new that does not correspond